concord-consortium/biologica/rfc.md

 ## Gametes

-Gametes are generated through meiosis, and it's useful to know where the crossovers occured and the provenance of the alleles, so that we can accurately depict a meiosis animation if needed.
+Gametes are generated through meiosis, and it's useful to know where the crossovers occurred and the provenance of the alleles, so that we can accurately depict a meiosis animation if needed.